centreon/centreon-documentation/en/monitoring/discovery/administration.md

 yum update -y centreon-auto-discovery-server
 ```

-Connect to the Centreon’s web interface using an account allowed to administer
+Connect to the Centreon's web interface using an account allowed to administer
 products and go to the `Administration > Extensions > Manager` menu.

 > Make sure that **License Manager** and **Plugin Packs Manager** modules are